MSPB Services for Suspension, Demotion, or Termination Complaints

 • The right to review the evidence supporting the agency’s action.
 The federal employer must provide you with a copy of all evidence supporting the allegations against you.

 • The right to respond.
-Once the agency has issued you the notice of disciplinary action, they must give you a sufficient window of time to respond and present your side of the story.
+Once the agency has issued you the notice of disciplinary action, they must give you sufficient time to respond and present your side of the story.

 • The right to have legal counsel represent you.
 Anyone can serve as your representative, including your friend, family member, and a licensed MSPB attorney.